Inside Ted Turner House: Vermejo Reserve Property Details (2026)

 The living room centers around a gas fireplace, and the kitchen area comes with a cozy breakfast nook, along with both indoor and outdoor cooking spaces, depending on how you like to dine.
 Outside, the cabin opens to a private lakeside deck with an outdoor grill, a firepit, and even a cedar soaking hot tub overlooking the water.
 Stays here typically include a private chef, plus gear like kayaks, fishing equipment, and a UTV for exploring the lake and surrounding trails — all right at your doorstep.

-Vermejo Reserve Staff Community & On-Site Housing
+Staff Community & On-Site Housing

 Running a 550,000-acre wilderness like Vermejo takes an entire community, which is why the reserve employs around 100 full-time staff members.
 From managers and conservation experts to chefs, guides, and maintenance crews, each person plays a vital role in keeping the operation running smoothly every day.